-I find that the policy confers a net financial benefit on 54% of households nationwide (59% of individuals).
+I find that the policy confers a positive net financial benefit on 53% of households nationwide (58% of individuals).
 The overall distributional effects are highly progressive.
-Ninety percent of households living below the federal poverty line are benefited by the policy.
-The average net benefit in this group is \$342 per household, equivalent to nearly 3% of income.
+Nearly 90% of households living below the federal poverty line are benefited by the policy.
+The average net benefit in this group is \$311 per household, equivalent to 2.8% of average pre-tax income.

 The typical size of the after-tax dividend (additional disposable income) does not vary considerably across the income distribution.
-As expected, the tax burden imposed through higher prices for goods and services increases with income - though the methodological improvements introduced here suggest that the rich are comparatively less exposed to carbon pricing than previously thought.
+As expected, the tax burden imposed through higher prices for goods and services increases with income.
 Overall, the policy's primary distributional effect is to shift purchasing power from the top quintile to the bottom two quintiles of the income distribution.

-Impacts across different population subgroups highlight the ways in which "geo-demographic" differences combine with policy design to affect distributional outcomes.
+Differential impacts across space and population subgroups highlight the ways in which "geodemographic" patterns (Singleton and Spielman 2014) combine with policy design to affect distributional outcomes.
 The results suggest that details of the dividend allotment formula with respect to household size and age, for example, could meaningfully impact the distribution of benefits.
 A different dividend design could prove equally simple to administer and explain while generating net positive benefits for a larger portion of the population.

 Indeed, once the distribution of carbon tax burdens across households is accurately specified (and Section 5 makes significant progress here), a principle task - from a policy perspective - is to identify revenue distribution schemes that lead to micro and macro effects amenable to both sides of the political spectrum.
-Certainly, this task has not been ignored (e.g. Metcalf 2007; Williams et al. 2014a), but "high-resolution" data and analysis - whether used to simulate household rebates, more complex changes to the tax code, or simply "downscale" output from other models - may help communicate policy options in ways that are more meaningful to politicians and the broader public.
+Certainly, this task has not been ignored (e.g. Metcalf 2007; Williams et al. 2014a; Kaufman and Krause 2016), but "high-resolution" data and analysis - whether used to simulate household rebates, more complex changes to the tax code, or simply "downscale" output from other models - may help communicate policy options in ways that are more meaningful to politicians and the broader public.

-Further, the challenge of creating "fair" or "equitable" carbon tax policy - for example, policy that does not unduly harm vulnerable populations - requires not only being able to identify critical populations in modeling output but also go beyond simple mean effects.
+Further, the challenge of creating "fair" or "equitable" carbon tax policy - for example, policy that does not unduly harm vulnerable populations - requires not only being able to identify critical populations in modeling output (ideally along richer dimensions than income groups alone) but also going beyond simple mean effects.
 I focused in Section 7 on the presentation of "percent benefited" results, because I believe this metric is closer to what we should care about most: not leaving some people (literally) out in the cold.
 For those interested in the full detail that large-sample micro-simulations can provide, I include additional distributional results in Section 10.